 Hashmi’s conclusion is basically correct: Gun control can help, but it can’t stop every single shooting.
 It’s important to not get carried away here: Given that the research is pretty clear that gun control can make a big difference, this kind of mass shooting does not mean, as many people suggested on social media, that Australia’s stricter gun laws are futile.

 The research is clear: gun control works

-In 1996, a 28-year-old man walked into a cafe in Port Arthur, Australia, ate lunch, pulled a semiautomatic rifle out of his bag, and opened fire on the crowd, killing 35 people and wounding 23 more.
+In 1996, a 28-year-old man armed with a semiautomatic rifle went on a rampage in Port Arthur, Australia, killing 35 people and wounding 23 more.
 It was the worst mass shooting in Australia’s history.

 Australian lawmakers responded with legislation that, among other provisions, banned certain types of firearms, such as automatic and semiautomatic rifles and shotguns.
 The Australian government confiscated 650,000 of these guns through a mandatory buyback program, in which it purchased firearms from gun owners.
 It established a registry of all guns owned in the country and required a permit for all new firearm purchases.
 (This is much further than bills typically proposed in the US, which almost never make a serious attempt to immediately reduce the number of guns in the country.)

 Australia’s firearm homicide rate dropped by about 42 percent in the seven years after the law passed, and its firearm suicide rate fell by 57 percent, according to a review of the evidence by Harvard researchers.